tomrusteze/esphome-esp-now/examples/README.md

 # Examples
 This folder contains useable examples for 2 scenarios.
 At the very least you will need two esp devices flashed with esphome.
 1. One hub with lights only accessible over esp-now.
 This is the original scenario that this project was created for.
 The lights have **NO** direct connection to Wi-Fi or HomeAssistant.
 It contains two lights but it can easily extend to include more (or only one).
 This example also includes a power supply that turns off the lights when they are not used.
 The lights will be presented to HomeAssistant as being part of the hub.
+It is possible to use a second esp chip to transmit the esp-now signal.
+You then need to connect this transmitter over serial and flash [1-hub-serial.yaml](1-hub-serial.yaml).
 2. A switch and a light.
 The switch only has a binary sensor, when pressed, it toggles the light.
 Both devices are connected to HomeAssistant, but the switch will **ONLY** use esp-now to control the light.
 The switch currently does not know when the state of the light has changed, so it may not work perfectly.

 ## Light types